molonepa/measuring-engineering/report.md

 ### How Does It Help?

-As mentioned briefly, measuring and analysing this data can help give an idea of where and how developers are falling behind, and how to optimize their ability to work effectively.
+As mentioned briefly, measuring and analysing this data can help give an idea of where and how developers are falling behind, and how to optimise their ability to work effectively.
 They can help a team to perform more work in the same amount of time, or the same amount of work in less time.
 Finally they can make the software engineering process more cost effective by minimising time wasted reviewing, refactoring, and debugging.

 ___

 ## Computational Platforms & Algorithmic Approaches

 Processing these datasets can be easy on a small scale, but larger teams mean larger datasets and this can be problematic.
-In the following subsections I will discuss the tools and approaches available to work around these problems.
+In the following subsections I will examine the tools and approaches available to work around these problems.

 ### Tools